-Builder currently offering $7,000 toward a mortgage interest rate buy down or closing costs!
 With an engineer as the lead, this home was distinctively built.
 Sophisticated in finish, rooted in timeless elegance & constructed with the intention of quality, this 1.5 story, by Callaway Homes, sits in a class grade of its own and is ready to be made a home!
-The core build includes a 2x6 ext frame w/ light provided by Marvin Integrity windows capped + a 30yr heritage roof.
+The core build includes a 2x6 ext frame w/ light provided by Marvin Integrity windows capped with a 30yr heritage roof.
 The 18" of R50 attic blown-in insulation, floor truss system installed to prevent bounce & solid core int. doors + all smooth ceilings are just a few of the features that contribute to that feeling of luxury.
 Dreamy white kitchen w/ 36" dual heat gas stove, warming drawer + butler's pantry.
 The master suite is located on main + office.
 The kids and/or guests will enjoy their own retreat on 2nd flr w/ 3 bedrooms (all connected to baths) + laundry & flex space!
 Ext retreat = 3 patios!
 Immediate possession available!
+Open Sundays 1-3PM!

 Blue Sage Dr (216th St) and F Street North to B Street.
 Right to home.